 “Let no corrupting talk come out of your mouths, but only such as is good for building up, as fits the occasion, that it may give grace to those who hear” (Ephesians 4:29).
 This verse doesn’t say, “Let no talk come out of your mouths,” but “let no corrupting talk.”
-There are indeed times and contexts for us to speak into situations with godly wisdom; we aren’t to sweep destructive beliefs and outcomes under the rug.
-But we are to exercise caution and humility so our words reflect the truth and do not corrupt.
+There are indeed times and contexts for us to speak into situations with wisdom; we aren’t to sweep destructive beliefs and outcomes under the rug.
+But we are to exercise caution and humility so our words reflect the truth.

 We should also consider what we know to be true––or don’t know––about any given situation involving another person.
-Many times, we don’t know every detail, nor do we see the context clearly––yet another reason to use caution and exercise humility before we respond.
+Many times, we don’t know every detail, nor do we see the context clearly, which is yet another reason to use caution and exercise humility before we respond.

 Remember Your Leaders in Prayer